 Online reviews can be viewed in a feed on HootSuite that is powered by Reputology, an app created by MIT graduates.

 Here is an example of what the review feed will look like:

 The site allows hoteliers the opportunity to be quickly notified of new reviews and to take appropriate action.
-Users can control what is viewed on each stream (column) and add more or less streams depending on their preferences.
+Users can control what is viewed on each stream (column) and add more or fewer streams depending on their preferences.
 Streams can be customized to display rating, review site, location, and status.
-‘Status’ is a great tool that allows hoteliers to assign a particular status to a review to keep track on the follow-up.
+‘Status’ is a great tool that allows hoteliers to assign a special status to a review to keep track on the follow-up.